Updated May 2021

-The corona crisis may raise concerns about a potential change in the 'place of effective management' of a company as a result of the COVID-19 measures taken by governments, such as travel restrictions.
+The corona crisis may raise concerns about a potential change in the “place of effective management” of a company as a result of the COVID-19 measures taken by governments, such as travel restrictions.
 Such change may impact the company’s residence status under the relevant domestic laws and also affect the country where a company is regarded as a resident for tax treaty purposes.
-For an overview of the OECD analysis as well as the perspective of our home markets – Belgium, Luxembourg, Netherlands and Switzerland – on corporate tax residence and substance, please click here.
+For an overview of the OECD analysis as well as the perspective of our home markets – Belgium, Luxembourg, Netherlands and Switzerland – on corporate tax residence and substance, we refer to our flash.

 Specific agreements have been made regarding employees commuting between Belgium on the one hand, and Germany, France, Luxembourg or the Netherlands on the other hand.